hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

 * `ssh_username` (string) - The username to use in order to communicate over SSH to the running machine.

-Optional:
+### Optional:

 * `ami_block_device_mappings` (array of block device mappings) - Add the block device mappings to the AMI.
 The block device mappings allow for keys:
   "device\_name" (string), "virtual\_name" (string), "snapshot\_id" (string),
-  "volume\_type" (string), "volume\_size" (int), "delete\_on\_termination"
+  "volume\_type" (string), "volume\_size" (integer), "delete\_on\_termination"
-  (bool), "no\_device" (bool), and "iops" (int).
+  (boolean), "no\_device" (boolean), and "iops" (integer).

-* `ami_virtualization_type` (string) - The type of virtualization for the AMI you are building.
-This option is required to register HVM images.
-Can be "paravirtual" (default) or "hvm".

 * `ami_description` (string) - The description to set for the resulting AMI(s).
 By default this description is empty.

-* `ami_groups` (array of string) - A list of groups that have access to launch the resulting AMI(s).
+* `ami_groups` (array of strings) - A list of groups that have access to launch the resulting AMI(s).
 By default no groups have permission to launch the AMI. `all` will make the AMI publicly accessible.

-* `ami_product_codes` (array of string) - A list of product codes to associate with the AMI.
+* `ami_product_codes` (array of strings) - A list of product codes to associate with the AMI.
 By default no product codes are associated with the AMI.

-* `ami_regions` (array of string) - A list of regions to copy the AMI to.
+* `ami_regions` (array of strings) - A list of regions to copy the AMI to.
   Tags and attributes are copied along with the AMI.
 AMI copying takes time depending on the size of the AMI, but will generally take many minutes.

-* `ami_users` (array of string) - A list of account IDs that have access to launch the resulting AMI(s).
+* `ami_users` (array of strings) - A list of account IDs that have access to launch the resulting AMI(s).
 By default no additional users other than the user creating the AMI has permissions to launch it.

+* `ami_virtualization_type` (string) - The type of virtualization for the AMI you are building.
+This option is required to register HVM images.
+Can be "paravirtual" (default) or "hvm".

+* `associate_public_ip_address` (boolean) - If using a non-default VPC, public IP addresses are not provided by default.
+If this is toggled, your new instance will get a Public IP.

+* `availability_zone` (string) - Destination availability zone to launch instance in.
+  Leave this empty to allow Amazon to auto-assign.

 * `iam_instance_profile` (string) - The name of an
   [IAM instance profile](http://docs.aws.amazon.com/IAM/latest/UserGuide/instance-profiles.html)